pattonsgirl/CEG2350/docs/Labs/Lab10/Instructions.md

 ## Part 4 - Document

+**Reminder** - create an Issue for this part -> create a branch to work on this issue -> make your commits to this branch -> verify your changes (no broken markdown, good spelling) -> merge to main

+Using the source code you downloaded and the program you compiled in Part 2:

 1. Fill in the User Guide section with a user guide for the program.
 Provide clear and concise instructions on what the program is (its purpose), how to build and run it, and how to use the program.
-2. Create a branch in your repository folder.
-Create commits on the branch to complete the task 3.
-Push your commits on the branch to GitHub.
-3. For all functions in the `.c` or `.cpp` files, add a comment block that includes the following:
+2. For all functions in the `.c` or `.cpp` files, add a comment block that includes the following:
    - What function does
    - What its parameter values are
    - what values it returns (if a function returns one type of value usually, and another value to indicate an error, your comment should describe both of these types of return values).

+Example of best practice formatting - do this for each function in your `.c` or `.cpp` files:

 ```cpp
 /*
  * Function:  approx_pi